Skip to main content

 To incrementally write to the file, call .write().

-These chunks will be buffered internally.
+These chunks are buffered internally.
 To flush the buffer to disk, use .flush().
 This returns the number of flushed bytes.

-The buffer will also auto-flush when the FileSink’s high water mark is reached; that is, when its internal buffer is full.
-This value can be configured.
+The buffer also auto-flushes when the FileSink’s high water mark is reached; that is, when its internal buffer is full.
+You can configure this value.

 To flush the buffer and close the file:

-Note that, by default, the bun process will stay alive until this FileSink is explicitly closed with .end().
-To opt out of this behavior, you can “unref” the instance.
+By default, the bun process stays alive until this FileSink is explicitly closed with .end().
+To opt out of this behavior, “unref” the instance.

 Directories

-Bun’s implementation of node:fs is fast, and we haven’t implemented a Bun-specific API for reading directories just yet.
-For now, you should use node:fs for working with directories in Bun.
+Bun’s implementation of node:fs is fast.
+Use node:fs for working with directories in Bun.

 Reading directories (readdir)